tetu-jpg/Superstore/README.md

 #Insights:

-    -the most profitable category is Technology
+    -the most profitable category is Technology.

-    -the least profitable region is centeral region
+    -the least profitable region is centeral region.

-    -sales and profit trends over time
+    -sales and profit shows clear  trends over time.

-    -relation between sales and profit
+    -The moderate relationship between sales and profit.

 #tools:

-     -jupyter or colab notbook
+     -jupyter notebook /Google colab

      -python

      -pandas

      -matplotlib

+This project demonstrates how data analysis techniques can be used to understand business performance, identify trends, and support decision-making in a retail environment.